Twelve (novel): Plot summary

 That morning, Andrew calls Sara under the guise of getting his CD back.
 She invites him to Chris's party and asks him to bring weed.
 Andrew does not smoke pot but decides to score some anyway.

-We are then introduced to Timmy and Mark Rothko, two unlikely wanna-be "cool kids" who get their kicks stealing CDs, smoking weed and speaking in an exaggerated hip-hop vernacular.
-They contact White Mike with the intent of buying some weed.

-White Mike has a phone conversation with an old friend of his and Hunter's, Warren, and then decides to take a train ride down to Coney Island.

-The perspective shifts to Sean, who has to go to the hospital for a check-up on his broken arm.
+Meanwhile, Sean has to go to the hospital for a check-up on his broken arm.
 He takes a taxi and is annoyed by the driver.

-White Mike goes to Coney Island and observes people.
-Back on the train he gets the call from Timmy and Mark Rothko.
+Meanwhile, White Mike talks to an old friend of his and Hunter's, Warren, and then decides to take a train ride down to Coney Island.
+There, White Mike observes people.
+Back on the train, he gets the call from Timmy and Mark Rothko, two white, unlikely wanna-be "cool kids" who like stealing CDs, smoking weed and speaking in an exaggerated hip-hop vernacular.
+They want to buy weed.

 Jessica wakes up and watches the talk shows.
-She enjoys watching the "dregs of humanity" on television and holds a fake talk show with her stuffed animals in which she comments on a fictional school massacre.
-Here we are given the impression that Jessica may not be all there.
+She enjoys them and holds a fake talk show with her stuffed animals in which she comments on a fictional school massacre.

 Timmy and Mark Rothko stop to buy cigarette usings a fake I.D.
-It fails and they threaten the store clerk, who in turn pulls an empty revolver on them.
-They leave all too quickly.
+It fails and they threaten the store clerk, who pulls an empty revolver on them.
+They leave quickly.
+White Mike later sells them weed.

-Jessica has lunch with her mother, who advises she visits a psychiatrist.
-She reluctantly agrees and wonders what she will tell her psychiatrist.
+Jessica has lunch with her mother, who advises that she visits a psychiatrist.
+She reluctantly agrees.

-White Mike sells some weed to Timmy and Mark Rothko, who both irritate and amuse him with their lifestyle.

-In jail, Hunter finally contacts his father through Andrew's father.
-Hunter tells his father he is frightened.
+In jail, Hunter contacts his father through Andrew's father.
+Hunter tells his father that he is frightened.
 Hunter's father remembers an incident that happened when he was in school, when a boy died at a drunken fireside party.

 White Mike meets Andrew at the amphitheatre and sells him weed.
 White Mike is curious as to why Andrew is buying it.
-Andrew tells him it is for a girl.
+Andrew says that it is for a girl.